Dangerous Driving & Careless Driving Offences

 Careless

-The court has found that a common error of judgement involved in reverse parking by way of a slight bump into the car behind is not careless driving (Lajos v Samuels (1980) 26 SASR 514).
-If, however, you slightly move over the centre line of the road in preparing to turn and an oncoming vehicle collides with you then it is likely to be careless (Burgess v Dunsmore (1974) 8 SASR 29).
-Careless driving may involve colliding into the rear of a vehicle in front of you however the circumstances need to be taken into account.
-If the vehicle in front failed to indicate before coming to a sharp stop or braked suddenly without notice, then the driving may not be considered careless.
-Whether your driving is considered careless will vary on a case by case basis.
+The court has found that a common error of judgment involved in reverse parking by way of a slight bump into the car behind is not careless driving (Lajos v Samuels (1980) 26 SASR 514).
+If, however, you slightly move over the centre line of the road in preparation to turn and an oncoming vehicle collides with you, then it is likely to be careless (Burgess v Dunsmore (1974) 8 SASR 29).

 Vehicle Impoundment